pharmaverse/tealworkshop-phuseusconnect2024/README.md

-### Teal Workshop for PHUSE US Connect 2024
+### teal Workshop @ PHUSE US Connect 2024

-This is the material for teal workshop for PHUSE US Connect 2024
+This is the teal workshop material at PHUSE US Connect 2024